openterrain/openterrain/README.md

 #### Submit open terrain data sources.
 Were are collecting as many sources as possible on the project's [wiki page, here](https://github.com/openterrain/openterrain/wiki/Terrain-Data).

-#### Contribute to our code repo, Vapor Clock
-Vapor Clock creates terrain tiles, and is our hub for the stitching mechanisms we'll use to bring all these data sets together.
-[The repo can be found here](https://github.com/stamen/vapor-clock).

 #### Follow us on Tumblr
 We're posting updates & screenshots on our Tumblr, [openterrain.tumblr.com](http://openterrain.tumblr.com).
 It's our hub for documenting this process publicly.